SandyRogers/MetaPUF/README.md

 This installs the development requirements, and installs the pre-commit hooks which format the code correctly while commiting changes.
 You can also manually format the code using `black .`.
 It also installs `mkdocs`, which is used to build the documentation.

+## Editing docs
+Change the markdown files in the `docs/` folder.
+Then `mkdocs serve` to view the documentation site locally.

 # Core contributors and collaborators